campaniluis/insecurity_index/README.md

 # Insecurity Index Project
 ## Project Description

-This project was made for a Peace & Security Studies courde.
+This project was made for a Peace & Security Studies course.
 The aim was to choose variables to create a (in)security index to ranks countries.
-I choose to rank based on homicide rates (per 100,000 inhabitants) using a logarithmic scale, control over territory (if > 95%), and armed conflict deaths (if existing).
-To be able to check the results of the index I used ChatGPT to build a csv file with this information processed.
+I choose to rank based on homicide rates (per 100,000 inhabitants) using a logarithmic scale, control over territory (if > 95%), and armed conflict deaths (if != 0).
+To be able to observe the results of the index I used ChatGPT (with major debbuging made by myself) to process the original data using Python.

 ## Sources: